A guide on how to call Portugal, Portugal’s country code and how to connect to telephone and mobile providers in Portugal.

 Paying for your landline

-You’ll typically need to pay Portugal Telecom for line rental on a monthly basis, and while you can pay through Multibanco ATMs and post offices, direct debit is often the easiest way of managing your account.
+You’ll typically need to pay Portugal Telecom for line rental on a monthly basis.
+While you can pay through Multibanco ATMs and post offices, direct debit is often the easiest way of managing your account.

 Portugal mobile providers

-MEO, NOS and Vodafone are the three major mobile telephone operators in Portugal.
-Ask friends for recommdations about the quality of mobile providers, services and customer support.
+MEO, NOS, and Vodafone are the three major mobile telephone operators in Portugal.
+Ask friends for recommendations about the quality of mobile providers, services and customer support.

-Mobile phones are commonplace, and as in many other countries they’re available on either contract otherwise you can easily buy a prepaid SIM card in Portugal.
-Deals vary considerably between providers and based on what kind of usage you need (data/international calling etc.), so it pays to shop around before committing to a mobile provider.
+Mobile phones are commonplace, and as in many other countries they’re available on either contract otherwise you can easily buy a prepaid SIM card.
+Deals vary considerably between providers and based on what kind of usage you need.
+It pays to shop around before committing to a mobile provider.

-Contracts might not be as attractive as in some other European countries, as handsets are not always subsidised to the same level.
-This means many residents simply buy a phone outright and use a prepard SIM card in Portugal.
+Contracts might not be as attractive as in some other European countries; handsets often aren’t significantly cheaper when signing one.
+This means many residents simply buy a phone outright and use a prepaid SIM card in Portugal.

 If you buy a pay as you go phone, you’ll be able to top it up through an ATM or by calling 1255.
 Alternatively, you can pay in cash or by debit card in a phone shop.
 Contract phones, meanwhile, can be paid for by direct debit

 or at ATMs.
-Once you choose a mobile provider, you will be give your Portugal SIM card.
+Once you choose a mobile provider, you will be given your Portugal SIM card.